ross102/bots/README.md

 # onlyHuman

-This project demonstrates  how to use chainlink oracles to introduce kYC check at smart-contract level. onlyHuman is a smart-contract modifier that requires the msg.sender to have completed the kYC on persona identity.
+This project demonstrates  the use chainlink oracles to introduce kYC check at smart-contract level. onlyHuman is a smart-contract modifier that requires the msg.sender to have completed the kYC on persona identity.
 Contract method with onlyHuman modifier will revert if the caller has not passed kYC.